wiredhut/wiredflow/docs/tutorial/4_service_with_pipelines.md

     raise ValueError('Cannot print messages!')
 ```

-Let's modify our custom function so that it crashes with an error.
-And run the code.
 Then the following messages will appear in the logs as soon as wiredflow starts the pipeline with custom logic:

 ```